boldbi/bold-bi-docs/docs/working-with-data-sources/custom-connector/configure-custom-connector.md

 # Custom Connector

-A custom connector allows you create a BoldBI connector by yourself.
-You can create a BoldBI connector for your REST API without waiting to be implemented.
+A custom connector allows you to create a BoldBI connector by yourself.
+You can create a BoldBI connector for your REST API without having to wait for it to be implemented.
 To create a custom connector, you need to prepare a JSON file and upload it to Bold BI.

 > **Note:** This feature is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.

 ## Configuring Custom connector

-This section explains how to Configure Custom Connector using [JSON file](/working-with-data-sources/custom-connector/create-custom-connector/) in Bold BI enterprises.
+This section explains how to configure a custom connector using a [JSON file](/working-with-data-sources/custom-connector/create-custom-connector/) in Bold BI enterprises.

   [Add](#add-custom-connector)